Natasha Pyne: Theatre

+Film and TV

-Pyne appeared as Bianca in the Elizabeth Taylor and Richard Burton film The Taming of the Shrew in 1967, alongside Michael York. and her other film roles include The Breaking of Bumbo (1970), Madhouse (1973) with Vincent Price, and the Disney British film One of Our Dinosaurs is Missing (1975) as Susan, a young nanny.
+In early 1963, Pyne had a leading role in the BBC Saturday early evening children's drama serial The Chem.
+Lab.
+Mystery.
+She appeared as Bianca in the Elizabeth Taylor and Richard Burton film The Taming of the Shrew in 1967, alongside Michael York. and her other film roles include The Breaking of Bumbo (1970), Madhouse (1973) with Vincent Price, and the Disney British film One of Our Dinosaurs is Missing (1975) as Susan, a young nanny.
 She appeared in an episode of Jason King and also The Adventurer with Gene Barry.
 She is best known for her role as Anna Glover in the British television sitcom Father, Dear Father, which ran from 1968 to 1973.
-Made by Thames Television, the series featured Patrick Cargill as her father, and Pyne also reprised her role in the 1973 film version.
+Made by Thames Television, the series featured Patrick Cargill as her father, and Pyne reprised her role in the 1973 film version.
 Her later appearances were mostly in television dramas such as The Bill.
 Pyne has also been in many Radio 4 plays.
 In 2007, she made a guest appearance in the Doctor Who audio play I.D..

+Personal life

 She married the actor Paul Copley in 1972, having performed with him in a 1971 production in Leeds of Frank Wedekind's Lulu, directed by Peter Barnes.